Axway/docker-cft/helm/transfer-cft/README.md

   --set resources={ "limits":{"cpu":"1000m","memory":"600Mi"},"requests":{"cpu":"200m","memory":"300Mi"}}
 ```

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,
+Alternatively, you can provide a YAML file that specifies the parameter values during the chart installion.
+For example:

 ```console
 $ helm install --name transfer-cft ./transfer-cft -f my-values.yaml
 ```

-> **Tip**: You can modify and use the default [values.yaml](values.yaml)
+> **Tip**: You can modify and use the default [values.yaml](values.yaml).

 ## Resources
 The resources needed for Transfer CFT to run correctly depends on how Transfer CFT is used.

-The resources needed to run Transfer CFT properly are based on the Catalog size and in the number of transfers per hour.
+The resources needed to run Transfer CFT properly are based on the catalog size and in the number of transfers per hour.

-For memory use, you should add the value related with the Catalog size and the one from the transfers per hour.
+For memory use, you should add the value related to the catalog size to the value from the transfers per hour.

-> **Example** for a Catalog with 10000 records and 1000 transfers/h, you should have 550Mi of memory = 500Mi (for Catalog) + 50Mi (for Transfers' load)
+> **Example**: For a catalog with 10000 records and 1000 transfers/h, you should have 550Mi of memory = 500Mi (for the catalog) + 50Mi (for the transfer load).

 #### Catalog size
 Catalog Size | Disk space (MB) | Memory (Mi)